Sweyn II of Denmark: Consolidation of power

-Sven Estridson coin pendant, found in Mildenhall, Suffolk.
+Coin pendant of Sweyn II, found in Mildenhall, Suffolk.
 British Museum.

-Coin of Sven Estridson.
+Coin of Sweyn II.
 British Museum.

 Sweyn's connection to the Danish kings was his mother Estrid Svendsdatter, and he took the matronymic surname Estridsson after her, emphasizing his link to the Danish royal house.
 He also minted his own coins.

 Sweyn sought to consolidate his power through links to the church as well as foreign powers, and actively sought the friendship of the popes.
 He wanted his eldest son Knud Magnus crowned by the Pope, but Knud died on the journey to Rome.
 He also unsuccessfully pressed for Harald Bluetooth, the first Christian king of Denmark, to be sanctified.
 He was an ally of Emperor Henry III against Count Baldwin V of Flanders in 1049, and Sweyn assisted his son-in-law Gottschalk in the Liutizi Civil War of 1057.

-After Harald Hardrada was killed, and William the Conqueror had conquered England, Sweyn turned his attention to England, once ruled by his uncle Canute the Great.
+After Harald Hardrada was killed, and William the Conqueror had conquered England, Sweyn turned his attention to England, once ruled by his uncle Canute the Great and claimed that he had been offered the throne by Edward the Confessor.
 He joined forces with Edgar Atheling, the last remaining heir of the Anglo-Saxon royal house, and sent a force to attack king William in 1069.
 However, after capturing York, Sweyn accepted a payment from William to desert Edgar, who then returned into exile in Scotland.
 Sweyn failed another attempt in 1074/1075.